eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 When you combine ECA with the ACME-RATS framework, you create a complete, end-to-end automated flow.

-This integration approach enables a powerful vision: just as ACME enabled the automation of web server certificates and brought about ubiquitous HTTPS, the combination of ACME-RATS and ECA can enable the automated issuance of high-assurance identities to ephemeral workloads, realizing a "Let's Encrypt" for Machines."
+This integration approach enables a powerful vision: just as ACME enabled the automation of web server certificates and brought about ubiquitous HTTPS, the combination of ACME-RATS and ECA can enable the automated issuance of high-assurance identities to ephemeral workloads, realizing a "Let's Encrypt for Machines."

 ### Conceptual Integration {#conceptual-integration}